 The next morning, Ciro tries to visit Attilio’s family, but he can’t bring himself to see them.
 He opts to call instead.
 He later watches from a distance as the authorities remove Attilio’s body from the factory.
 “Goodbye, Attilio,” he says.
 In a rare moment of levity, Pietro and Imma test their new couch.
 The Boss decides that it’s uncomfortable and Imma tacitly agrees.
 The couch is discarded because in truth, Pietro knows that it’s been bugged.

 The couch ends up in a neighborhood where some kids play a lookout game, resembling the drug-selling operation that Attilio and Ciro had visited earlier.

 - The show has believable acting and quality production.
 The apartment fire approaching Conte and his mother is especially tense and terrifying.

 - I like the style of both the on-screen credits and the Gomorra title sequence.

 - The bar attack is shocking and unique in how it unfolds: the gunman opens fire from off-screen and the first victim dies in mid-sentence.
 I wonder why other movies and shows haven’t used this cinema verité approach; I expect it be copied soon.

 - My favorite shot of the episode is the gangsters heading to their vehicles after the rooftop meeting.

 - The death of Attilio is really surprising.
-He features in the trailer and plays such an important role in the episode, I’m convinced that he is the Tony Soprano to the Christopher Moltisanti of Ciro.
+He features in the trailer and plays such an important role in the episode, I’m convinced that he is Tony Soprano to Ciro’s Christopher Moltisanti.
 Attilio dies, though, and somewhat embarrassingly.
 I hadn’t seen any of the promo art focusing on Ciro beforehand.